 If you start working on your project from a blank page, be ready that years may pass until it is ready.
 Remember that you should consider too many factors and legal aspects.
 The fastest known way out is licensing a white label product.
 In this case, you may spend only several months.
 Customizing white-label goods is not a problem.

-In addition, you may spend months or more on having the expected payment processors integrated with your gateway.
+Besides, it may take months to integrate the expected payment processors with your gateway.
 Our experts have estimated that it might take around six months to design an MVP payment gateway, depending on your project’s peculiarities mentioned above.